tmax818/nureact920/README.md

 - if you want to see something cool, watch [package.json](package.json) while the packages are loading!
 - [index.js](src/index.js) should look like this.
 See the comments
 - [App.js](src/App.js) should look like and running `npm start` should look like the video.
 Slack me if it doesn't!

+### Challenge Question: Syntactic Sugar

+- This [file](./learn/codeChallenges/02week/synSugar.md) has my answer/notes on syntactic sugar.
+Don't read this file until you have answered the question!!